Fast Frequency Response

 New technologies present an opportunity to provide FFR service.

-The AESO has launched a Fast Frequency Response (FFR) from new technology pilot procurement competition (FFR Pilot Competition) targeted at procuring service from any new technology capable of meeting the FFR eligibility and technical requirements.
-The AESO has announced the pilot through its Energy Storage Roadmap progress updates.
+The AESO launched a Fast Frequency Response (FFR) from new technology pilot procurement competition (FFR Pilot Competition) targeted at procuring service from any new technology capable of meeting the FFR eligibility and technical requirements.
+The AESO announced the FFR Pilot through its Energy Storage Roadmap progress updates and the learnings from the FFR Pilot will support the long-term implementation of a FFR service.

 FFR Pilot Competition